2023 Events

 I just didn’t have the energy or gumption to prep a Marmon for this tour and just chose to do the never-before-done act of showing up without a car and just driving along in the modern.
 I’ll admit, there’s been a small inkling of regret, but it was the perfect way to handle a five day event that I was not prepared for.

-We visited the Horseshoe Bend National Park, the Wellborn Muscle Car Museum, the Talladega Moror Speedway and International Motorsports Hall of Fame and go to the Barber’s Museum in Leeds.
+We visited the Horseshoe Bend National Park, the Wellborn Muscle Car Museum, the Talladega Motor Speedway and International Motorsports Hall of Fame and go to the Barber’s Museum in Leeds.

 It’s been really nice having Sally Barnett and James Meridith along for a couple days around cars while visiting with our best friends in the car hobby, Paul Ianuario, the irascible Stevie Wyatt, and many others really make the HCCANCR a hoot to be with.